benjymous/annotations/sandman/sandman.01.md

 ### Page 21

 - #### Panel 2
   First known appearance of Paul McGuire, new second in command of the Order.
-He will not appear in later issues.
+He will have a brief appearance in later issues.

 ### Page 23